-A triple finder module will resolve attribute IDs (URIs) to RDF properties on fedora resources.
+A triple finder module resolves attribute IDs (URIs) to RDF properties on fedora resources.
 Attributes are not configured in advance.
 XACML authors may reference any URI and if there is one or more triple with the correct subject resource and predicate, then the resource will be returned.
 It should match the data type expected in XACML, which is also part of the arguments passed to the finder module.

-A SPARQL finder module will retrieve data indirectly linked to the subject resource.
+A SPARQL finder module retrieves data indirectly linked to the subject resource.
 This finder module will resolve attributes via a configured map of attribute IDs to SPARQL queries.

-A common fedora finder module will retrieve the standard attributes noted in the Fedora XACML Attributes page.
+A common fedora finder module retrieves the standard attributes noted in the Fedora XACML Attributes page.